sudheerj/vuejs-interview-questions/README.md

      **[⬆ Back to Top](#table-of-contents)**

 148. ### Do I need promise for vuex?
-     Yes, Vuex requires Promise.
+     Yes, vuex requires Promise.
 If your supporting browsers do not implement Promise (e.g. IE), you can use a polyfill library, such as es6-promise using npm or yarn.
      ```javascript
      npm install es6-promise --save # NPM
      yarn add es6-promise # Yarn